 Using host information profiles for policy enforcement enables

-granular security that ensures the remote hosts accessing your critical
+granular security that ensures that the remote hosts accessing your

-resources are adequately maintained and adhere with your security
+critical resources are adequately maintained and in adherence with

-standards before they are allowed access to your network resources.
+your security standards before they are allowed access to your network

-For example, before allowing access to your most sensitive data
+resources.
+For example, before allowing access to your most sensitive

-systems, you might want to ensure that the hosts accessing the data
+data systems, you might want to ensure that the hosts accessing

-have encryption enabled on their hard drives.
-You can enforce this
+the data have encryption enabled on their hard drives.
+You can enforce

-policy by creating a security rule that only allows access to the
+this policy by creating a security rule that only allows access

-application if the endpoint system has encryption enabled.
-In addition,
+to the application if the client system has encryption enabled.

-for endpoints that are not in compliance with this rule, you could
+In addition, for clients that are not in compliance with this rule, you

-create a notification message that alerts users as to why they have been
+could create a notification message that alerts users as to why

-denied access and links them to the file share where they can access
+they have been denied access and links them to the file share where

-the installation program for the missing encryption software (of
+they can access the installation program for the missing encryption

-course, to allow the user to access that file share you would have
+software (of course, to allow the user to access that file share

-to create a corresponding security rule allowing access to the particular
+you would have to create a corresponding security rule allowing access

-share for hosts with that specific HIP profile match).
+to the particular share for hosts with that specific HIP profile